snotlingorc/catalog/README.md

 ### Feature Requests
 - dbfund/image.php - figure out why this cannot be in the same format as the other DB calls
 - Multi Image support - Ability to select primary image - perhaps rotate the various images
 - Additional image types.
-Currently on png, gif and jpg are valid.
+Currently on png, gif and jpg are valid.  webp is pretty common.
 - Image from url - Need to move this to a function and add in some better error checking
 - User signup/login - Do we need this?
 - Owner adminstration? allow multiple owners to a single item (instead of duplicate items) - perhaps users as owners?